cleanstart-dev/cleanstart-use-cases/debug-hardened-images/README.md

 docker export my-container | tar -tv | grep config
 ```

-**`docker create cleanstart/glibc:latest` fails with "no command specified"?**
+**`docker create` fails with "no command specified"?**
-The image has no default `CMD` or `ENTRYPOINT`.
-Pass any dummy command — `docker create --name temp cleanstart/glibc:latest /nonexistent` works fine; you're not going to run it, just create the container to copy files from.
+Some hardened images have no default `CMD` or `ENTRYPOINT`.
+Pass any dummy command — `docker create --name temp <image> /nonexistent` works fine; you're not going to run it, just create the container to copy files from.

 ---